 Even the best of the best in athletics have times when things don’t work out for them.

 Look at Tiger Woods for a great example.
-He was at the very top of his game, but his health and other things lead him to fall from number 1 in golf to lower than 200 in the world.
+He was at the very top of his game, but his health and other things led him to fall from number 1 in golf to lower than 200 in the world.

 He could have said to himself that he was a failure.
 But Tiger Woods has a winning mindset.
 For every setback, he works twice as hard to excel.

-Same for Usain Bolt who ended his athletic career less than the golden status we’re all accustomed to from him.
+Same for Usain Bolt who ended his athletic career with less than the golden status we’re all accustomed to from him.

 He’s still a winner and so are you when you choose to learn from your failures instead of wallowing in them.